 As we get closer to Election Day, the debates people are having about Biden and Trump only seem to further polarize our country.
 What better way to prepare for or celebrate voting than to brush up on the supreme law of our land—the United States Constitution?

-The last time I learned about this document was in high school, and unlike Heidi Schreck, who wrote and stars in What The Constitution Means to Me, the Broadway hit now streaming on Amazon Prime, “warm-blooded” and “steamy” are not the words I’d use to describe it.
+The last time I learned about this document was in high school, and unlike Heidi Schreck, who stars in What The Constitution Means to Me (a Broadway hit now streaming on Amazon Prime), “warm-blooded” and “steamy” are not the words I’d use to describe it.
 Yet Schreck makes a strong case for her evaluation.

 The story begins in 1989, with Schreck playing her 15-year-old self, a kid who competed in and won prize money as a Constitutional debater — enough money, in fact, to eventually pay for college.
 From there, the show turns to examining what the Constitution means to Heidi Schreck today.
 Inspired by women she knows, Schreck unleashes gutting anecdotes and real statistics that suggest that maybe, just maybe, the Constitution that once held our country together is currently failing to protect such vulnerable groups as womxn, immigrants, and people of color.
 As her compassionate heart pours out on stage, viewers begin to listen and slowly to realize the severity of the injustices these people continue to face every day.
 The hardest thing to swallow?
 How little has changed for the above mentioned groups since 1989.
 Womxn are still being violated and silenced, people in the LGBTQ+ community (particularly the trans community) are being murdered at an all-time high rate, immigrants are still being criminalized, and racial bias still exists against people of color.